“She has a good husband, a nice home, a car, no worries about tomorrow – what else does she want?”

 Synopsis:

-A sexy gold digger (Beverly Michaels) marries a naïve widower (Hugo Haas) for his pension money.
+A sexy gold digger (Beverly Michaels) marries a naive widower (Hugo Haas) for his pension money.

 Review:

-In his first independently produced American film, Czechoslovakian director Hugo Haas took a fairly standard tale of greed and cuckoldry and turned it into a tawdry, low-budget camp classic.
-He’s aided in no small part by sexy Beverly Michaels’ performance — while she’s no great actress, her droll sneers and deadpan delivery are perfect here; she never overplays her scenes, instead allowing an air of false insouciance to envelope her every move.
+In his first independently produced American film, Czechoslovakian director Hugo Haas took a fairly standard tale of greed and cuckoldry and turned it into a tawdry, low-budget B-classic.
+He’s aided in no small part by sexy Beverly Michaels’ performance: while she’s no great actress, her droll sneers and deadpan delivery are perfect here; she never overplays her scenes, instead allowing an air of false insouciance to envelope her every move.
 Only during a critical moment towards the end of the film — when she must give up control and rely on someone else to carry out her wishes — does she reveal that her nerves may be made of less than steel; watching her fumble to light a cigarette, one realizes just how calm she’s been until then.
 Haas’s screenplay is overly predictable (particularly the love triangle aspect), and his cuckolded character is too naive to be believed; but the film is redeemed by plenty of zingy dialogue, some creative plot twists (including Haas’s sudden deafness), and Michaels’ sultry allure.
 Definitely a worthy B-flick.

 Redeeming Qualities and Moments:

-- Beverly Michaels as the conniving femme fatale
+• Beverly Michaels as the conniving femme fatale

-- Michaels mugging to her friend as she randomly picks up the clueless Haas at a diner
+• Michaels mugging to her friend as she randomly picks up the clueless Haas at a diner

-- Good use of psychosomatic deafness as a plot device
+• Good use of psychosomatic deafness as a plot device

-- Effectively gritty locales
+• Effectively gritty locales

 Must See?